NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ### W1D2
 Continue brainstorming!
 Try to come up with one or a few topics of interest, either by yourselves or directly from the project templates.

+It's also really important that you start to play with the data related to your topic.
+One of the big challenges with these sorts of projects is actually understanding the data that you have.
-Get your hands dirty by running some of the notebooks provided for your dataset.
-There should be a loading notebook, and there should be some further analysis notebooks interspersed among the project templates.
+* Start by running the provided notebooks for the dataset you're interested in.
+There should be a loading notebook, and some further analysis notebooks interspersed among the project templates.
 Even if you are not using a project template, they are likely to contain useful code to get you started, especially if you are doing a theory project.
+* Try to understand what is being plotted and how.
+What is the x-axis, what is the y-axis?
+Is this one neuron or many?
+Are there multiple areas available to you?
-If all you do is run the provided notebooks that’s fine!
-Try to understand what is being plotted and how.
-Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
+* Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
 You will reuse some of these code elements to start doing your own analyses in later days.
+* Make some small changes to the code.
+Even if it's just to change how a plot appears.

 ### W1D3-W1D5

 Be on the lookout for interesting hypotheses.
 You might notice something unexpected in the data, and if you dig deeper it might lead you directly to a result.
 For this to work, you must keep an open mind about what your questions are.
 Here are some generally useful tips & tricks:

 * The hardest part will be the technical challenge of wrestling with the data to try to answer your question.
 You can rely on your TA, the dedicated project TA and the Discord channels to make this process easier.